2151 Wesbrook Mall, Vancouver Canada

 Is there a clinical component to the AAID Vancouver MaxiCourse?

-In addition to surgeries, we have numerous hands-on workshops on a variety of topics, from bone density labs to suturing; in addition, we have the Surgical Anatomy cadaver course in December with hours spent in the Anatomy Lab on cadavers.
+In addition to surgeries, we have numerous hands-on workshops on a variety of topics; in addition, we have the Surgical Anatomy cadaver course in Module 4 with hours spent in the Anatomy Lab on cadavers.

 What implant systems can I expect to learn throughout the program?